MrPrimate/ddb-importer/FAQ.md

 The key xxxx does not exist in the EmbeddedCollection Collection
 ```

 This is a core Foundry bug and will hopefully be fixed in version 9 of the software.
-You can find out more [here](https://gitlab.com/foundrynet/foundryvtt/-/issues/5309)
+You can find out more [here](https://gitlab.com/foundrynet/foundryvtt/-/issues/5312) and [here](https://gitlab.com/foundrynet/foundryvtt/-/issues/5309).

 ## Clerics and Druids don't get their un-prepared spells